nurulizyansyaza/courier-service-cli/README.md

 - Dark color theme with forced dark background — ensures consistent rendering regardless of terminal theme (local, Docker, SSH)
 - ↑/↓ arrow keys to navigate command history
+- Multi-line input with Shift+Enter for new lines and smart Enter (auto-adds line when more packages expected)
 - Multi-line paste support with preview and confirmation
 - API-first calculation with local fallback
 - Transit package tracking across calculations